Netflix’s flexibility leads to a rise in Smart TV sales

 Netflix originally started as a mail-order DVD service in the US only.
 From there it became an online streaming service, moving the audience over to a purely digital online platform.
 Although the original DVD service was never in Australia, Netflix was quickly picked up by the general public even before the streaming service officially moved here.

-Check out every TV show on Netflix
+Check out the TV shows on Netflix

 View the full list